Kunlez01/Nigerian-Smartphone-Market-Analysis/README_TEMPLATE.md

 - **Primary Objective:** Analyze 2,800+ Jumia smartphone listings to understand product, pricing, and market patterns.
 - **Secondary Objective 1:** Identify the most common smartphone brands, RAM, storage, operating systems, and other product specifications.
-- **Secondary Objective 2:**
-- **Secondary Objective 3:** Examine pricing, discounts, ratings, and reviews to uncover useful patterns and present the findings through a Power BI dashboard.
+- **Secondary Objective 2:** Examine pricing, discounts, ratings, and reviews to uncover useful patterns and present the findings through a Power BI dashboard.

 > 💡 *Every analysis decision in this project traces back to one of these objectives.*